The best brush for Labs can deal with their thick coat. It will control their high shedding rate and cope with lots of mud.

 You can’t go wrong if you choose one of the Labrador products you find here.

-Each product in this article meets these four basic criteria.
+Each product below meets these four criteria:

 - Well made